nyanSpruk/authoring-tools-internship-task/README.md

 ## 💬 Questions?

-If anything is unclear, feel free to reach out to **markopanger** — we're happy to help.
+If anything is unclear, feel free to reach out to `markopangerceltra` — we're happy to help.

 We’re looking forward to seeing your work — good luck and have fun!